Dominik Ernst: Sportfreunde Lotte

 In July 2013, Ernst was sold to Sportfreunde Lotte.
 He only spent one year with the club, making 28 league appearances.
 His debut came on 3 August 2013 in a 0–0 away draw with Viktoria Köln.
 He was brought on in the 90th minute, replacing Sofian Chahed.
 He scored his first league goal on 20 September 2013 in a 7–0 demolition of KFC Uerdingen 05.
 His goal was the last of the game, coming in the 89th minute.
 This was the only goal he scored for Lotte.

 Alemannia Aachen

 In July 2014, Ernst moved to Alemannia Aachen in the Regionalliga West.
 He spent three years with the club, scoring six times in 90 league appearances.
 His debut, first start, and first goal came in the same game, a 1–0 away victory against SG Wattenscheid 09 on 3 August 2014.
 He scored the last-gasp winner in the 91st minute.
 He also made one appearance for Alemannia Aachen II in a match against Bonner SC, where he played the full game.

-Fortuna Koln
+Fortuna Köln

 In July 2017, Ernst moved to SC Fortuna Köln.
 His debut and first start came in a 1–0 home win against VfR Aalen on 22 July 2017.
 His first goal for the club came on 10 March 2018 in a 2-0 win over Sportfreunde Lotte.